“No man is free who cannot command himself.”

 Even the tiniest bit of thankfulness can snap us out of rumination and pull us back to rational thought.
 Once gratitude takes over, it won’t be long until more positive emotions enter the scene.

 We judge ourselves by our intentions, but we judge others by their actions.
 That makes it easy to let ourselves off the hook because we know our heart was in the right place, even though we may see someone else do the exact same thing and we criticize them for it.

 Asking for feedback about our behaviors and how we respond in emotional situations can be immensely helpful, albeit difficult to swallow sometimes.
 The closest relationships work best for this, since acquaintances aren’t likely to be as accurate or honest.

 Just like self-awareness, self-management takes practice.
 Emotional intelligence skills don’t spring up overnight, but when you’re dedicated to helping your employees improve their EQ, expect to start seeing some positive changes at work.

 “Can we all commit to making our homes, our workplaces, and this world a better place, one behavior at a time?”

 – Louise Evans

-To help yourself or your employees develop emotional intelligence, check out our free handbook with simple practices and reflection questions:
+To help your employees develop emotional intelligence, check out our free handbook with simple practices and reflection questions:

 Read part one: EQ at Work: Developing Employees’ Self-Awareness